Van der Waals-London interaction of atoms with pseudo-relativistic kinetic energy: Introduction

 \section{Introduction}

-The van der Waals force plays a vital role in many natural phenomena.
-It is a key aspect of understanding molecular bindings.
-To give a few examples, the van der Waals force is needed to explain the condensation of water from vapor, the structural stability of DNA, and the binding between several layers of graphene to form graphite.
-The importance of the van der Waals force is not restricted to the microscopic scale.
-The van der Waals forces are used to explain some biological processes and there are efforts in nanotechnology to take advantage of this attractive force.
-For further examples, see the introductory discussion in \cite{ioannis}.
+The van der Waals--London force plays a vital role in many natural phenomena.
+Its importance for the structure, stability and function of molecules and materials can hardly be overemphasized.
+To give a few examples, the van der Waals--London force is needed to explain the condensation of water from vapor, the structural stability of DNA, and the binding between several layers of graphene to form graphite.
+The importance of the van der Waals--London force is not restricted to the microscopic scale.
+The van der Waals--London forces are used to explain some biological processes and there are efforts in nanotechnology to take advantage of this attractive force.
+For further examples, see the introductory discussion in \cite{ioannis} or \cite{DiStasio-2014} and the references therein.

-Surprisingly enough there are only few mathematically rigorous results concerning the van der Waals force.
-In \cite{morgansimon1980}, J.~D.~Morgan and B.~Simon obtain an asymptotic expansion of the interaction energy and notice that for atoms, with the absence of dipole and quadrupole momentum, the leading behaviour is $\mathcal O(\D^{-6})$, where $\D$ is the distance between two nuclei.
+Surprisingly enough there are only few mathematically rigorous results concerning the van der Waals--London force.
+In \cite{morgansimon1980}, J.~D.~Morgan and B.~Simon proved the existence of an asymptotic expansion of the interaction energy using perturbation theory.
+They note that this asymptotic series neither converges nor is Borel summable.
+Moreover, under the \emph{assumption that individual atoms have no dipole nor quadrupole moments}, the leading behaviour of their asymptotic series is $\mathcal O(\D^{-6})$, where $\D$ is the distance between two nuclei, but they do not give an explicit expression for the coefficient of the leading order term nor do they prove that the asymptotic starts with the term of order $\D^{-6}$.
+We will compare their method with ours in more detail later in the introduction.

-Another result concerning van der Waals interaction is obtained in \cite{lieb86} by E.~H.~Lieb and W.~E.~Thirring where they constructed a trial function to show that attractive energy between two atoms without permanent polarity is at least $-C\D^{-6}$ for some positive constant $C$.
+Another result concerning van der Waals--London interaction is obtained in \cite{lieb86} by E.~H.~Lieb and W.~E.~Thirring where they constructed a trial function to show that attractive energy between two atoms without permanent polarity is at least $-C\D^{-6}$ for some positive constant $C$.

-This result was improved by I.~Anapolitanos and I.~M.~Sigal in \cite{ioannis}, who obtain under some restrictions, which we will discuss later, the leading term of order $\D^{-6}$ for the intercluster energy in the nonrelativistic case with an error $\mathcal{O}(\D^{-7})$.